Cambodia - practical info

 US Dollars is a foreign currency that is commonly used.
 We recommend obtaining a quantity of small value bills.
 ATM / Cashpoint machines for Visa and Mastercard are commonly found in large cities across the country.

+Road conditions in Cambodia are constantly improving; however, it is common for vehicles to have no lights and for traffic to be disorganised and, in the main cities, quite chaotic.
 Every rider should not only be wary when travelling on Cambodian roads but also when it comes to selecting a motorcycle rental shop.
 We are still receiving reports of untrustworthy companies where fleets of motorcycles are made up of unchecked vehicles that are unsafe for road use.
+The roads in rural areas are often unlit.

-If travelling alone and away from the regular tourist routes, proceed with extreme caution in areas where there are still landmines and unexploded bombs but this is not always reported.
-Avoid paths in remote rural areas and even those near archaeological sites.
+If travelling alone and away from the regular tourist routes, proceed with extreme caution in areas where there are still landmines and unexploded bombs (the presence of which is not always marked or signposted).
+Avoid trails in remote rural areas as well as those near archaeological sites in the regions of Ratanakiri, Mondulkiri, and Kratié — including the zones along the borders with Laos, Vietnam and Thailand and the surrounding archaeological sites.

 Micro-crime is reported at Angkor Wat and in the town of Sihanoukville, a city overlooking the Gulf of Siam, the origin being the high number of tourists and foreign residents.